How To Trim Bearded Dragon Nails? Avoid Hurting Your Bearded Dragon With These 3 Tips

-How Do I Trim My Bearded Dragon’s Nails / Claws
+How Do I Trim Bearded Dragon Nails / Claws

-Firstly try and make sure their environment is big enough so they can move around.
-Use a variety of textured and rough (not sharp) surfaces.
-These can be things like stone, slate and branches enabling the nails to naturally wear down like they would in the wild.
-Also taking your bearded dragon outside for a run around will also help.
-If you are worried about going outside see our article on taking your beardie outside.
+It will also help if you use a variety of textured and rough (not sharp) surfaces.
+These can be things like stone, slate and branches enabling the bearded dragon nails to naturally wear down like they would in the wild.

 These measure’s will help but you may find you still need to trim their nails down from time to time.
 Fortunately this is relatively easy to do yourself.
 And becomes easier with practice.